 Taking a full break

-Stop caffeine entirely for a set window, often around 1 to 2 weeks.
+Stop caffeine entirely for a set window, often around 1 to 2 weeks — sometimes called a caffeine tolerance break.
 This is the more direct route and can reset sensitivity faster, but the first couple of days are more likely to bring a withdrawal headache and fatigue.
 A break works best when you can pick a low-stakes stretch — a quiet week, a holiday — rather than a deadline-heavy one.

 Which one should you choose?